okfn/dataportals.org/README.md

 3. Try it out locally:

     ```bash
-    node app.js
+    npm start
     ```

-Then point your browser at http://localhost:5000/.
+Then point your browser at http://localhost:8080/.

 #### Deployment